smart-data-models/dataModel.WaterDistributionManagementEPANET/Pump/doc/spec.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     speed:
       description: 'The relative speed setting of the Pump.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.'
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code'
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
-        units: 'Metre per Second'
+        units: Metre per Second
     startsAt:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
-      description: 'The ID of the node on the suction side of the pump'
+      description: The ID of the node on the suction side of the pump
       x-ngsi:
         type: Relationship
     status: